patatoid/boruta_example/README.md

 end
 ```

-and provide it into main configuration
+and inject it with main configuration

 ```elixir
 # config/config.exs